-- Should a student be offered external funding, the student is expected to accept the external funding and will receive a $5,000 supplement from The Graduate School.
+- Should a student be offered external funding that provides support equal to that of the James B. Duke International Research Travel award, the student is expected to accept the external funding in place of the James B. Duke, and will receive a $5,000 supplement from The Graduate School.
 The Graduate School will also provide a scholarship for tuition, fees, and health insurance to the extent that these are not covered by the external funding source.

 - No other award (whether fellowship or service-related) may be held concurrently with this fellowship without special permission from the dean.

 - Approval from your department (see step 1 below)